klgauthier/GameplayAbilityCommon/README.md

 3. (Optional but recommended) Use `CommonGameplayPawn` or `CommonGameplayCharacter` as the base classes for your pawns.

 ## Additional Info
 - Due to the nature of server initialization, ability systems might not be ready immediately.
-The Blueprint Native Event `AbilitySystemReady()` is the best place to call code or blueprints that you want to run once the ability system is ready.
+The Blueprint Native Event `AbilitySystemReady()` is the best place to call code or blueprints that you want to run once the ability system is ready. *Note:* This Event can fire multiple times.

 ## Potential Future Additions
 - SimpleGameplay classes to support Pawns and Controllers whose AbilitySystemComponent lives on the pawn.